Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 ‘That job made me a man’

-At Wendy’s, Watson was a fast-food “jack of all trades,” he told Yahoo Sports on Monday night.
+At Wendy’s, Watson was a fast-food “jack of all trades,” he told Yahoo Sports on Monday.

 He cooked french fries and chicken nuggets, schlepped meat from the freezer and grilled hamburgers.
-Watson took the trash out.
+He took the trash out.

 “I was doing all the work,” he said.
 “I just had to get the job done.
 If I didn't, I was going to have to hear my mom out at home.”